JGI-Bioinformatics/jaws/CONTRIBUTING.md

 It is great to document your line of thinking in the feature request.
 Think about what problems that your feature can solve, or the many use cases.
 If a feature is a one off or only a specific kind of user will be using it then, it will likely not be a good feature to have.
 A good feature should be used by all kinds of users.

+## Git Commits
+Don't submit a pull request with a lot of small commits with no relevant information about what the change is doing

+Do reference Github issues with commit syntax (e.g Closes #1, Fixes #2, Implements #4, Issue #5).
+Doing so will link the commits in the Github issue interface.
+Please note, that syntax keywords (except Issue) will automatcally close the issue when the changes are merged into the main branch.
+The Issue keyword this merely references the issue.

+Don't reference more that one Github issue in a commit.

+Do use as few commits in a single pull request as possible.
+One is ideal for a single PR.
+Git squash and amend are your friends here.
+It OK perform these operations on feature branches.
+See Developer Branching Best Practices for more detail.

 ## Merge Requests
 We allow merge requests (MRs) to be opened while being only work in progress (WIP).
 In fact, we encourage it since it would be good to share your line of thinking with the developers and get feedback so you don't get stuck implementing something that will need to be changed later.

 When opening a MR, please include a reference to the issue you are trying to solve in the description.
 Also in the description, describe the implementation details of your MR and why you chose your design.
 Documenting your thoughts down into the description is a great way to get others to understand your implementation choices.

+### Reviewing

+If you are requested as a MR reviewer, try to get back to the requestor with a time frame of when you will have your review complete.

+Review the MR and make sure you **understand** what it is you are reviewing.
+Prepare prompt and accurate feedback to the submitter (request changes where appropriate) Check out the changed code and run any test suites against it Report any problems to the contributor and request any changes If you find you need to make a lot of comments in the MR, set up a face-to-face meeting with the submitter to go over your concerns.

+Specifically

+Make sure the git commits reference the same issue referenced in the MR Make sure the MR reference a Gitlab issue
+Do you know how to test the change?
+Do you understand the change?
+If not, ask for clarification.
+Approve the changes when the PR has no more issues that need resolution

 ### When to Merge
 In order for a MR to be ready for a merge it must first complete the following checklist: